newrelic/newrelic-telemetry-sdk-specs/README.md

 systems.
 How we convert non New Relic telemetry data into a New Relic-friendly format is documented in the [New Relic Exporter Specifications](https://github.com/newrelic/newrelic-exporter-specs).

+## Support

+For support with New Relic products, please visit the [New Relic Explorers Hub](https://forum.newrelic.com/s/).

 ## Contributing

 Please see [this guide](./CONTRIBUTING.md) for details on how to contribute to this project.